Where did the dental crown originate from?

 How long do dental crowns last?

-A dental crown can last many years with proper oral hygiene and regular dental visits.
-Many factors determine your crown’s longevity, such as the food and drinks you choose, habits such as grinding your teeth, and prevention of tooth decay and gum disease.
+Many factors determine your crown’s longevity, such as the food and drinks you choose, habits such as grinding your teeth and preventing tooth decay and gum disease.

 How much is a dental crown?